 Apple priced the iPhone 12 Mini at £699 and the standard iPhone 12 at £799, with the iPhone 12 Pro at £999 and the Pro Max at £1,099.
 These all seemed pretty well-priced for what you got, particularly compared to the flagship competition.

-It’s unclear at this point how many models Apple will produce this time around, but we don’t expect that the prices will get any lower.
-Samsung has dropped its Galaxy S21 prices a little bit compared to the S20, but has cut some components in the process to get to those price points.
+While it’s unclear at this point how many iPhone 13 models Apple will launch, we don’t expect prices to get any lower.
+Samsung has dropped its Galaxy S21 prices a little bit compared to the S20, but it cut some components in the process to get to those price points.
 We’d be surprised to see Apple do the same.
+In fact, a report from industry analyst TrendForce instead suggested that Apple is in favour of maintaing the launch prices of the iPhone 12 (above) for the iPhone 13.

 It’s too early to tell, but we hope for a repeat of the iPhone 12 prices.